-Only stay and defend on days of elevated bushfire danger if you are well prepared and your home is properly constructed and prepared to the highest level.
-Tasmania Fire Service always recommends that leaving early is the safest option.

-Before the bushfire season
+My plan for pets and livestock If you have any pets or animals, note down here what you will do with them For more information, visit nre.tas.gov.au/biosecurity-tasmania Only stay and defend on days of elevated bushfire danger if STEP 3: My plan to stay & defend you are well prepared and your home is properly constructed and prepared to the highest level.
+Tasmania Fire Service always recommends that leaving early is the safest option. arrays rosenmionas that loaving sarry to the sarest option.
+Before the bushfire season Defore the pushing season

-I will:

-Create a detendah le iclear snace around my house

-Ember proof my home

-Clear leaves from roof gutters, decks and lawns

-Have a water supply for firefighting

-(minimum of 10,000 litres is recommended)

-Provide access for firefighters to my property

-Have the appropriate firefighting equipment and

-have tested it
+Create a clear space around my house Ember proof my home Clear leaves from roof gutters, decks and lawns Have a water supply for firefighting (minimum of 10,000 litres is recommended) Provide access for firefighters to my property Have the appropriate firefighting equipment and have tested it